ustunb/recidivism-prediction/README.md

-# recidivism-prediction

-This repository contains code to reproduce the recidivism prediction models presented in [Interpretable Classification Models for Recidivism Prediction](http://arxiv.org/abs/1503.07810)
+This repository contains software to reproduce the recidivism prediction models from the paper [Interpretable Classification Models for Recidivism Prediction](http://arxiv.org/abs/1503.07810)

 ## Generating the Processed Datasets

-The dataset for this paper is processed using raw data from the study:
+The datasets are processed using raw data from the study:

 `Recidivism of Prisoners Released in 1994 (ICPSR 3355)`

-The raw data is publically available.
 Given to the sensitive nature of the raw data, however, our agreement with ICPSR does not allow us to post the data online.
-Instead, you can request access directly from ICPSR at [this link](: http://www.icpsr.umich.edu/icpsrweb/NACJD/studies/3355/version/8).
+However, the data is available to the general public, and you can obtain from ICPSR at [this link](: http://www.icpsr.umich.edu/icpsrweb/NACJD/studies/3355/version/8).

-Once you have obtained raw data, you can create the processed data sets we used to fit models by running `create_datasets.R`.
+Once you have obtained the raw data, you can create the processed data sets we used to fit models by running `create_datasets.R`.
 This will create the following files in the subdirectory `/data/`  with the input variables, outcome variables and folds used to fit models in R and MATLAB:

 - `arrest.RData` / `arrest.mat`
 - `drug.RData` / `drug.mat`